Sex Discrimination/Misconduct Policy

 Recommended Procedures for Those Who have Experienced Sex Discrimination or Sexual Misconduct

-The College encourages those who have experienced any form of sexual misconduct to report the incident promptly, to seek all available assistance, and to pursue college discipline proceedings and criminal prosecution of the offender.
+The College encourages those who have experienced any form of sex discrimination or sexual misconduct to report the incident promptly, to seek all available assistance, and to pursue college discipline proceedings and criminal prosecution of the offender.

 In a crisis, get help immediately.